ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 ## Density curves
 We begin with the dye curves found in most film data sheets (the example below is Kodak Ektachrome 100D).
-These show the response of the three separate dyes (yellow, magenta and cyan) to light from the visible spectrum as well as a combined response that forms a neutral density.
+These show the densities of the three separate dyes (yellow, magenta and cyan) formed from light of the visible spectrum as well as a combined response that forms a neutral density.
 It is worth noting that the curves in these data sheets are usually low quality/precision and only really give a sense of the general shape and relationship between the three dyes.
-You can see that the magenta dye has a small hump at around 450nm which is probably the result of joining multiple data sets or a computation error somewhere.
-Neither do they tell us anything about the response of the dyes to wavelengths of light outside the visible spectrum which could have an effect in certain conditions (for example shots with a lot of UV light from atmospheric haze).
+For exmaple at about 450nm you can see all three dyes and the neutral density have a slight artificial kink in their curves and in the various different data sheets for the film (motion picture stock, stills stock, marketing etc.) all have slightly different curves and mismatched axis.
 However, for the majority of general cases this is plenty of data to be going with.

 ![Dye curves for Ektachrome 100D](/docs/assets/images/ektachrome_100D.jpg)

 ## Density steps
-The curves given above are normalised response curves which means they have been linearly scaled by some amount to give a neutral response and this implies that an increase or decrese in the amount of light hitting the film casues a similar scaling of the curves.
+The curves given above are normalised response curves which means they have been linearly scaled by some amount to give a neutral response and this implies that an increase or decrese in exposure casues a similar scaling of the curves.
 Our next step then in to generate a series of density steps from D 0.1 to the DMax of the film, which in the case of Ektachrome 100D is approximately D 4.0 (also usually given in the data sheet).
-To get a better overview of the entire response of the film we also generate the dye responses for the additive primaries (red, green and blue) and achromatic.
+To get a better overview of the entire response of the film we also generate the hypothetical dye responses for the additive primaries (red, green and blue) and achromatic.
 These can be created by adding the initial three curves together in various combinations (cyan plus yellow makes green etc.).
-Below I have plotted the response of the seven dyes (real and synthetic) at a selection of density steps.
+Below I have plotted the response of the seven dyes (real and hypothetical) at a selection of density steps (open the images in a new tab to get a better look at them).

 ![Density steps of the cyan, magenta and yellow dyes](/docs/assets/images/CMY_density_steps.jpg)